The Magic Toyshop (film): Production

 Carter wrote the script for the film and during the production stage, Wheatley and Carter watched films together that initially inspired her to write the book including Valerie and Her Week of Wonders and Goto: Island of Love.

 The Magic Toyshop was originally filmed on 16mm film for television.

 Broadcast and commercial releases

-According to a press release by Granada Television they converted the negative to 35mm for a feature film and it was the first Granada production to be shown in commercial cinema in the United Kingdom.
+According to a press release by Granada Television, they converted the negative to 35mm for a feature film and it was the first Granada production to be shown in commercial cinemas in the United Kingdom.
 It premiered during the London Film Festival in 1986 and commercial cinema in July 1987.

 The film toured International Film Festivals and won The Grand Prix du Jury for Best Foreign Film in the Features Section at the Belfort Film Festival.

 Reception

 The Magic Toyshop received positive reviews as an adaption of the book, and Joanne Hill writes "the film successfully avoids an overly voyeuristic portrayal of Melanie's sexual explorations."
 Shelia Benson reviewed the film for the LA Times in 1988 and said it is " a gorgeous, strange and mesmerising fairytale for adults” and goes on to write that it "gets its power from the clarity with which novelist-screenwriter Angela Carter re-creates that tantalising state between girlhood and adolescence.”
 However, a 2012 Time Out review is more negative and compares it to the film The Company of Wolves, another adaption of an Angela Carter story, writing "in sad contrast to The Company of Wolves, the nastiness is tame, the pace too laid-back, the sex not laid-back enough, and a magical atmosphere singularly lacking.”